kiorky/dotfiles/.vim/bundle/custom/black/docs/the_black_code_style/current_style.md

 r-strings and R-strings.
 The former are syntax highlighted as regular expressions while the latter are treated as true raw strings with no special semantics.

+(labels/ast-changes)=

 ### AST before and after formatting

-When run with `--safe`, _Black_ checks that the code before and after is semantically equivalent.
+When run with `--safe` (the default), _Black_ checks that the code before and after is semantically equivalent.
 This check is done by comparing the AST of the source with the AST of the target.
 There are three limited cases in which the AST does differ:

 1. _Black_ cleans up leading and trailing whitespace of docstrings, re-indenting them if needed.
 It's been one of the most popular user-reported features for the formatter to fix whitespace issues with docstrings.
-While the result is technically an AST difference, due to the various possibilities of forming docstrings, all realtime use of docstrings that we're aware of sanitizes indentation and leading/trailing whitespace anyway.
+While the result is technically an AST difference, due to the various possibilities of forming docstrings, all real-world uses of docstrings that we're aware of sanitize indentation and leading/trailing whitespace anyway.

 1. _Black_ manages optional parentheses for some statements.
 In the case of the `del`